Gophers early bowl outlook: Popular destinations await — if they make it

 Will the Gophers make a bowl game?

 That's a definite maybe.
-After playing Iowa, the Gophers are host to Michigan State (2-4) and Illinois (3-4), travel to Purdue (2-5) and No. 3 Ohio State (6-0), and finish at home against Wisconsin (4-2).
+After facing Iowa, the Gophers play host to Michigan State (2-4) and Illinois (3-4), travel to Purdue (2-5) and No. 3 Ohio State (6-0), and finish at home against Wisconsin (4-2).
 Win three, and they're bowling.
 Win four or more, and they'll improve their destination.

 Which bowls are the Gophers' most likely destinations?

-After the College Football Playoff (Rose and Sugar) and selection committee bowls (Fiesta, Orange, Peach and Cotton), the Big Ten has affiliations this year with the Citrus, ReliaQuest, Music City, Las Vegas, Pinstripe, Guaranteed Rate and Quick Lane bowls.
+After the College Football Playoff (Rose and Sugar) and selection committee bowls (Fiesta, Orange, Peach and Cotton), the Big Ten has affiliations this year with the Citrus (Orlando), ReliaQuest (Tampa), Music City (Nashville), Las Vegas, Pinstripe (New York), Guaranteed Rate (Phoenix) and Quick Lane (Detroit) bowls.
 At least one of Michigan, Ohio State and Penn State appears in line to make the playoff with the other two in selection committee bowls.

-For the Gophers, their destination depends on how many games they win, but for now I'll rule out the Citrus (Orlando) and ReliaQuest (Tampa) bowls.
+For the Gophers, their destination depends on how many games they win, but for now I'll rule out the Citrus and ReliaQuest bowls in Florida.
 Because the Gophers played in the Guaranteed Rate Bowl in 2021 and the Pinstripe Bowl last year, they are unlikely to return to Phoenix or New York.
 More likely would be the Las Vegas Bowl on Dec.
 23, the Music City Bowl on Dec.
-30 in Nashville or the Quick Lane Bowl on Dec.
-26 in Detroit.
+30 or the Quick Lane Bowl on Dec.
+26.

 Wisconsin played in the Las Vegas Bowl in 2021, the first year of its every-other-year affiliation with the Big Ten.
 Presumably, the Badgers won't be a repeat selection.